Skip to content

 Resolutions

-Resolutions: 2023-2024
+Resolutions: 2024-2025

 Resolution I

 The Association recognizes the continued efforts of the U.S. Army Corps of Engineers, U.S. Coast Guard, the National Oceanic and Atmospheric Administration, state agencies including LA-DOTD and Texas Department of Transportation’s (TXDoT), as well as its own industry members who continue to manage, maintain, and navigate our waterway despite significant challenges posed by storms, fluctuating water conditions, aging infrastructure and budget realities.
-Recognizing the importance of inland marine transportation, decision makers must continue to carefully consider professional mariner input as they propose and promulgate new safety requirements, review and consider expansion along our waterways (both public and private) through the USACE permit review process and U.S. Coast Guard Navigation Safety Risk Assessments, manage barge traffic throughout the Gulf Intracoastal Waterway (GIWW) and implement dredging and infrastructure repairs to improve safety and the efficient flow of commerce.
+Recognizing the importance of inland marine transportation, decision makers must continue to carefully consider professional mariner input as they propose and promulgate new safety requirements, review and consider expansion along our waterways (both public and private) through the USACE permit review process and U.S. Coast Guard Navigation Safety Risk Assessments, manage barge traffic throughout the Gulf Intracoastal Waterway (GIWW), and implement dredging and infrastructure repairs to improve safety and the efficient flow of commerce.

 Resolution II

 The Association continues to endorse ongoing efforts to enact full funding for the Capital Investment Strategy and applauds the efforts of lawmakers who are supporting this initiative to provide for recapitalization of inland waterways infrastructure.
 Additionally, the Association is pleased with changes to the cost share formula for IWTF projects.
-The Association fully supports a permanent 75/25% formula to help speed need replacement and major rehabilitation projects.
+The Association fully supports a permanent 75/25% formula to help facilitate needed replacement and major rehabilitation projects.
 The Association will continue efforts to move GIWW studies forward and into the Capital Investment Plan.
 In particular:

 • IHNC Lock Replacement